Over 1,600 anonymous tips received since East Tennessee Valley Crime Stoppers launched last year

-KNOXVILLE, Tenn. — Knoxville Police is calling the East Tennessee Valley Crime Stoppers program a success since its launch back in May 2021.

-In the seven months since it launched, KPD says that ETVCS has collected more than 1,600 anonymous tips that have resulted in 45 arrests and the closure of 33 criminal cases.
+KNOXVILLE, Tenn. — Since its launch in May 2021, East Tennessee Valley Crime Stoppers said it has collected more than 1,600 anonymous tips that have resulted in 45 arrests and the closure of 33 criminal cases.

 For those interested, there are four ways to submit a tip to East Tennessee Valley Crime Stoppers: